 - A Day in the Limelight: Is the head of the Wei faction and the primary protagonist of their campaign in the first Warriors Orochi, and remains the focus character even after his father's reappearance.

-- Deadpan Snarker: Especially in Warriors Orochi
+- Deadpan Snarker: Notable in Warriors Orochi.

 - The Emperor: He is founding emperor of Wei.